alexander-digett/digett/src/pages/insights/custom-web-design-webinar-promo.md

 title: 'Custom Web Design: Webinar Promo'
 templateKey: blog-post
 date: 2011-07-26T19:59:59.000Z
+category:
-category: Design, Tools of the Trade
+  -Design, Tools of the Trade
 alias: custom-web-design-webinar-promo
 summary: >
  At the top of the Digett home page we have a rotating promo area which allows us to promote important content elsewhere on our website.
 As creative director at Digett, it's my job to design these promotional graphics; and while doing so, it's important I keep a few things in mind.